Canada–United States relations: World War I

-Post-First World War
+Post-World War I

-Canada demanded and received permission from London to send its own delegation to the Versailles Peace Talks in 1919, with the proviso that it sign the treaty under the British Empire.
-Canada subsequently took responsibility for its own foreign and military affairs in the 1920s.
-Its first ambassador to the United States, Vincent Massey, was named in 1927.
-The United States' first ambassador to Canada was William Phillips.
-Canada became an active member of the British Commonwealth, the League of Nations, and the World Court, none of which included the U.S.
+Canada demanded and received permission from London to send its delegation to the Versailles Peace Talks in 1919, with the proviso that it sign the treaty under the British Empire.
+Throughout the 1920s, Canada began assuming greater responsibility for its own foreign and military affairs.
+In 1927, the U.S. and Canada exchanged ambassadors for the first time with Canada appointing Vincent Massey and America William Phillips respectively.
+The postwar era saw the United States pursue isolationism while Canada became an active member of the British Commonwealth, the League of Nations, and the World Court.

-In July 1923, as part of his Pacific Northwest tour and a week before his death, US President Warren Harding visited Vancouver, making him the first head of state of the United States to visit confederated Canada.
+In July 1923, as part of his Pacific Northwest tour and a week before his death, U.S. President Warren Harding visited Vancouver, making him the first American head of state to visit confederated Canada.
 The then Premier of British Columbia, John Oliver, and then mayor of Vancouver, Charles Tisdall, hosted a lunch in his honor at the Hotel Vancouver.
 Over 50,000 people heard Harding speak in Stanley Park.
 A monument to Harding designed by Charles Marega was unveiled in Stanley Park in 1925.

-Relations with the United States were cordial until 1930 when Canada vehemently protested the new Smoot–Hawley Tariff Act by which the U.S. raised tariffs (taxes) on products imported from Canada.
+Relations with the United States remained cordial until 1930 when Canada vehemently protested the new Smoot–Hawley Tariff Act by which the U.S. raised tariffs on products imported from Canada.
 Canada retaliated with higher tariffs of its own against American products and moved toward more trade within the British Commonwealth.
 U.S.–Canadian trade fell 75% as the Great Depression dragged both countries down.

-Down to the 1920s, the war and naval departments of both nations designed hypothetical war game scenarios on paper with the other as an enemy.
-These were routine training exercises; the departments were never told to get ready for a real war.
-In 1921, Canada developed Defence Scheme No. 1 for an attack on American cities and for forestalling an invasion by the United States until British reinforcements arrived.
-Through the later 1920s and 1930s, the United States Army War College developed a plan for a war with the British Empire waged largely on North American territory, in War Plan Red.
+During the 1920s, the war and naval departments of both nations designed war game scenarios with the other as an enemy as part of routine training exercises.
+In 1921, Canada developed Defence Scheme No. 1 for an attack on American cities and for forestalling an invasion by the United States until British reinforcements could arrive.
+Throughout the later 1920s and 1930s, the United States Army War College developed a plan for a war with the British Empire waged largely on North American territory: War Plan Red.

-Herbert Hoover meeting in 1927 with British Ambassador Sir Esme Howard agreed on the "absurdity of contemplating the possibility of war between the United States and the British Empire."
+Herbert Hoover's meeting in 1927 with British Ambassador Sir Esme Howard agreed on the "absurdity of contemplating the possibility of war between the United States and the British Empire".

 In 1938, as the roots of World War II were set in motion, U.S. President Franklin Roosevelt gave a public speech at Queen's University in Kingston, Ontario, declaring that the United States would not sit idly by if another power tried to dominate Canada.
 Diplomats saw it as a clear warning to Germany not to attack Canada.